AlexGitHubP/laravel-history-tracking/docs/installation-and-setup.md

 php artisan vendor:publish --provider="Jobful\HistoryTracking\ActivitylogServiceProvider" --tag="activitylog-migrations"
 ```

-After the migration has been published you can create the `activity_log` table by running the migrations:
+After the migration has been published you can create the `history_tracking` table by running the migrations:

 ```bash
 php artisan migrate